apache/spark/README.md

 | SQLite       | latest stable             | latest stable            |
 | Kubernetes   | 1.16.2, 1.17.0            | 1.16.2, 1.17.0           |

+**Note:** MariaDB and MySQL 5.x will work fine for a single scheduler, but don't work or have limitations running than a single scheduler -- please see the "Scheduler" docs.

-> Note: SQLite is used primarily for development purpose.
+**Note:** SQLite is used primarily for development purpose.

 ### Additional notes on Python version requirements